JChinneck/InfeasibleLPs/README.md

   - Models typically have numerous Irreducible Infeasible Subsets (IISs) of constraints.
 Different solvers will likely isolate different IISs.
+    Because of the numerous IISs these are good models for testing methods for finding maximum feasible subsets (the maxFS problem).

 The list of models follows below, with model size data and information on the IIS isolated by the Gurobi 9.5.1 solver.
 All files are in MPS format.